Bennyz2030/new-portfolio/README.md

 _____________________________

 ### Project Discription 📖
   * A web page that serves as a portfolio for myself.
-Page displays information about me, my education and job history, and provides links to some of my GitHub repositories.
+The webpage displays information about me, my education and job history, and provides links to some of my GitHub repositories.
   _____________________________

 ### Technologies Used 🖥️